SAP-samples/btp-ai-sustainability-bootcamp/src/ai-models/predictive-maintenance/README.md

 ## Description

-In this folder you can find everything used to develop the solution to the business challenge of LGP automated defect detection with Deep Learning techniques in SAP AI Core and SAP AI Launchpad.
+In this folder you can find everything used to develop the solution to the business challenge of acoustic based proactive maintenance with Deep Learning techniques in SAP AI Core and SAP AI Launchpad.
 Please, find below the list and description of each folder and their content:

 - **code**
  	* **train**